frigg/frigg.github.io/index.md

 Should be defined as a list of urls where frigg can post status about the build.

-#### `comment` - optional
-If set to `false`, frigg will not comment on commits on Github only set commit status in the Github API

 ### Example
 {% highlight yaml %}
 tasks:
   - tox
   - flake8

-comment: false
 {% endhighlight %}

 ## Badges